flowlog

 ITwrx also wrote the forum, Knowledgebase(docs app code), live demo for trying flowlog out, and issue tracker applications/features used in the flowlog.net website.

-We hope to get time to update the Laravel framework and/or application code(we've learned a lot since then, hopefully) and release the source code in case anyone wants to use or continue development on flowlog, but it's hard to find time to donate for that effort when we already spent over a year on the whole project for no financial recompense.
-We leave flowlog.net up to show the work that we are still proud of, nonetheless.
+We hope to get time to update the Laravel framework and/or application code, or port the application to another stack, and release the source code, in case anyone wants to use or continue development on flowlog, but it's hard to find time to donate for that effort when we already spent over a year on the project with no revenue to speak of.
+We leave this page up (for now) to show the work that we are still proud of, nonetheless.